 If shortlisted, we'll invite you for an interview via video chat – usually lasting about 1 hour.
 We’ll talk in more detail about the role, and your experience, skills, and ambitions.
 (Again, interview questions will be shared with you in advance, so you'll have plenty of time to prepare your answers.)

-There may be follow-up questions after the interview, and we may ask to speak with you again – via phone or video chat; again, at a time that works for you.
+There may be follow-up questions after the interview, and we may ask to speak with you again – via phone or video chat; again, at a time that suits you.

 If you're unable to do any of the above, or have specific access requirements, we're happy to discuss alternatives.

 We tend to get a lot of applications when advertising a job, so can't provide detailed feedback to everyone.
 However, we understand the time and emotional investment it takes to prepare and send an application.
 So if you're not invited to the next stage, we will provide you with a brief reason why.

 If, after an initial phonecall, you aren’t